ErwinaChmiel/clinic-appointment-system-uml-ba-case/README.md

 ### Project purpose

 **MediVisit** is a sample online medical appointment booking system.
-It allows patients to book appointments online and supports a healthcare provider in managing doctor availability, appointments, payments and notifications.
+It allows patients to book appointments online and supports a healthcare provider in managing doctor availability, appointments, mandatory online payments and notifications.

 The project demonstrates the work of a Business Analyst / IT Business Analyst: process identification, actors, use cases, system interactions, domain model, object lifecycle and logical solution components.

 ### Business problem

 The healthcare provider handles a large part of appointment booking through phone calls, e-mail and reception desk operations.
-This causes availability errors, delayed confirmations, limited change history and difficulty handling prepayments for selected services.
+This causes availability errors, delayed confirmations, limited change history and difficulty handling online prepayments.

-The target solution digitizes the appointment booking process, reduces manual work and provides the patient with a clear flow for selecting a slot, completing payment and receiving confirmation.
+The target solution digitizes the appointment booking process, reduces manual work and provides the patient with a clear flow for selecting a slot, completing online payment and receiving appointment confirmationy online payment handling before appointment confirmation,

-### Scope of analysis

-**In scope:**

-- searching for a doctor and available appointment slot,
-- booking, changing and cancelling appointments,
-- temporary slot reservation,
-- online payment handling for appointments requiring prepayment,
 - confirmation and reminder notifications,
 - basic management of doctor schedules and users.